coin100-dao/.github/profile/README.md

      **A:** Yes, admins can update the treasury address to a new address as needed.

 109. **Q:** What if an approved liquidity pool becomes compromised?
-     **A:** Governance can remove the compromised pool and add a secure and trusted pool to ensure continued fee allocation integrity.
+     **A:** Governance can remove the compromised pool and add a secure, trusted pool to ensure continued fee allocation integrity.

 110. **Q:** How are token burns executed?
      **A:** Admins can burn tokens from the treasury by transferring them to the burn address.